-The scenario assumes: i) the labor force participation of those 65 and above gradually increases to a level 50 percent higher than currently; and ii) the savings (and thus investment) rate gradually declines to a level 2.5 percentage points of GDP lower than in 2017 (see section "Savings and Investment").
+The scenario assumes: i) the labor force participation of those 65 and above gradually increases to a level 50 percent higher than currently; and ii) the savings ratio to GDP (and thus investment ratio) gradually declines to a level that is 2.5 percentage points of GDP lower than in 2017 (see section "Savings and Investment").
 This scenario shows an increase in the rate of annual growth of GDP over the baseline scenario, even with lower investment growth.
-For the world, the average annual growth rate in per capita income goes up by 0.06 percentage points, for a cumulative 3 percent increase.
-For advanced countries, the increase in labor force participation would effectively offset the decline in savings and investment, while for emerging and developing countries, the increases would be 0.08 percentage
+For the world, the average annual growth rate in per capita income increases 0.06 percentage points, for a cumulative 3 percent increase.
+For advanced countries, the increase in labor force participation would effectively offset the decline in savings and investment, while for emerging and developing countries the increases would be 0.08 percentage points and 4 percent, respectively.10 If the scenario is modified to include only the increased participation of those 65 and above, the exercise shows an increase in growth for the world, even though the effect would be either small or negative in the case of Asia and Sub-Saharan Africa.